top of page

 The hairs on our heads and our days are numbered.
 We won’t die one minute sooner or later than what God has determined for us, so we can rest in His sovereignty and enjoy His peace and will for us.
 I tell those who think I am taking a risk in going to Israel that if God determines it’s my time to die, I couldn’t think of a better place to go to be in the presence of the Lord (which is much better than this life) than the Holy Land.

 We are not worried about safety issues in Israel.
 We fully trust the Lord’s perfect will for us, so we are at peace with our trips.
 We have gone to Israel many times in the midst of some unrest and haven’t had any issues.
-There are incidents that happen on occasion, and most of the time, those in Israel don’t even know what’s happened until they hear it on the news.
-We won’t be canceling any upcoming tour trips to Israel as we have been there many times during unrest, and virtually all of the country functions fine regardless of what’s taking place in a certain area.
+Some incidents happen on occasion, and most of the time, those in Israel don’t even know what’s happened until they hear it on the news.
+We won’t be canceling any upcoming tour trips to Israel, as we have visited the country many times during unrest, and virtually all of it functions normally regardless of what’s happening in a particular area.
 However, if you feel uncomfortable, we understand.

 We Don’t Cancel Our Trips Unless There Is Extreme Danger